CenturyLinkCloud/mdw/docs/_docs/guides/SOAPService.md

 ### MDW SOAP document-style Web Service

 This document contains information about creating, exposing and consuming services through a SOAP-based Web Service.
-For a RESTFul Web Service, refer to [Microservices](../MicroservicesCookbook/).
+For a RESTFul Web Service, refer to [MDW Cookbook](../mdw-cookbook/).

 If you have not done a one-time setup, please follow [this link](../SetupGuideForTomcat/) to setup your environment & eclipse workspace first then return to this guide to continue.